What are Dental bridges?

 It is very important to make sure the adjacent teeth are healthy enough to hold the bridge in order to avoid future complications.
-It is not recommended to bridge a very long span of missing teeth due to possible fracturing of the dental bridge.
+It is not recommended to bridge a very long span of missing teeth due to possible fracturing of dental bridges.
 In this case, in order to make the bridge more stable, more than two teeth are needed to hold the bridge in place.

 If for any reason a tooth is extracted you are left with a space.
 It is extremely important to fill this space as soon as possible to avoid problems.
 If not treated the teeth surrounding the gap begin to shift inward, creating a whole chain reaction of bad things.
 If a lower tooth is lost the opposing tooth starts to move down until it is lost as well.